blakeruprecht/blakeruprecht.github.io/content/fight.md

 Weapons
 - Knife fighting: skip this
 - Sword fighting: might as well learn spears while you're at it
-- Archery: old school, but Catniss proves it's utility
+- Archery: old school, but Catniss proves its utility
-- Shooting: guns
+- Shooting: pistols and shotguns are hard and fun, rifles are super easy to shoot